DevExpress/dashboard-extension-online-map-item/README.md

 ## Installation

-1. Download the required scripts [here](https://github.com/DevExpress/dashboard-extension-online-map-item/releases) and place them in your project.
+1. Download the required version of scripts [here](https://github.com/DevExpress/dashboard-extension-online-map-item/releases) and add the *dist* folder in your project.

 2. Attach the download script to the project.
 ```xml